oscal-compass/compliance-trestle-demos/ssp_author_demo/test_system/sa/sa-5.md

+---
+sort-id: sa-05
+x-trestle-sections:
+  guidance: Control Guidance
+---

-# sa-5 - System and Services Acquisition System Documentation
+# sa-5 - \[System and Services Acquisition\] System Documentation

-## Control Description
+## Control Statement

 - \[a.\] Obtain or develop administrator documentation for the system, system component, or system service that describes: